bigdata-i523/hid332/notebook.md

 * 09/26/17 - Installed Python to my newer computer
 * 09/28/17 - Experimented with Python via tutorial
 * 10/1/17 - Googled and read about YAML format
+* 10/11/17 - Read Python tutorial again.
+Practiced with some simple Python examples.
+Reviewed and tried to digest Python code to solve YAML problem.

 # Writing